kailash-manasarovar/statement/docs/timeline/2024/june.md

         - Athena: Steve's "wife", a trans-sexual man.
 I believed this set up to be a way to discredit me in the future.
         - Wesley Aguilar: a man who was clearly embarrassed about something as he could not look me in the eye.
 Had he seen the child rape porn I was in?
         - There were a few other volunteers who I did trust that I won't mention here.

-### Gang of adult men talking about getting their dicks out at Finchley Central tube station

-- While handing out leaflets at Finchley Central tube one evening, a gang of about 8 men came to stand beside me.
-They spoke to me a little bit about their "male" group.
-They were weird.
-It was all very contrived.
-- As I walked past them they were all talking about getting their dicks out.
-- I told them no one wanted to see that.
-- I believe they could be police now, they were that sort of men.

 ### Speech at LWS